 - the past, present, or future payment for the provision of healthcare services to you.

-If you have any questions about this Notice or about our privacy practices, please contact our designated Privacy Officer — John Lister, Vice President of Legal Affairs at 1-858-200-0200, or send an email to email@example.com.
+If you have any questions about this Notice or about our privacy practices, please contact our designated Privacy Officer — John Lister, General Counsel & Vice President of Human Resources at 1-858-200-0200, or send an email to email@example.com.

 This Notice is effective September 2008.

 - maintain the privacy of your protected health information;

 - provide you with certain rights with respect to your protected health information;

 - provide you with a copy of this Notice of DexCom's legal duties and privacy practices with respect to your protected health information; and

 - follow the terms of the Notice that is currently in effect.

 We reserve the right to change the terms of this Notice and to make new provisions regarding your protected health information that we maintain, as allowed or required by law.
 If we make any material change to this Notice, we will provide you with a copy of our revised Notice of Privacy Practices by first-class mail to your last-known address on file.